-Donald Trump in India: Narendra Modi welcomes US president with a hug
+Donald Trump in India: US president, Modi reach Motera Stadium in Ahmedabad, mega event to start

-He will address the ‘Namaste Trump’ event at Motera stadium at 1 pm.
+He will address the ‘Namaste Trump’ event.
 After that, the US president will visit the Taj Mahal and then travel to Delhi.

 United States President Donald Trump, along with First Lady Melania Trump, landed at Ahmedabad’s Sardar Vallabhbhai Patel International Airport at 11.40 am on Monday.